 To install ACCOUNTS on a computer with dial-up Internet or no Internet access:

-First download the ACCOUNTS installation file from its Download page by clicking on the appropriate button, labelled "Standalone", "Local Network Server" etc. Your browser will then prompt you for a directory to download the file into - make sure you take note of what directory you selected.
+First download the ACCOUNTS installation file from its Download page by clicking on the appropriate button, labelled "Standard", "Local Network Server" etc. Your browser will then prompt you for a directory to download the file into - make sure you take note of what directory you selected.
 Some browsers will give you an option such as "Run this program from its current location" - that is OK too.
 (If you select that option, the next paragraph does not apply.)

 If you chose to download the program into a specific directory, once it finishes downloading, use My Computer or Windows Explorer to find the downloaded file (such as ACCINST.EXE) in the directory you downloaded it into.
 Run it, by double-clicking on it.